ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 Nobuglog
 ```
-Don't write a server bugs log.
+Don't write a  bugs log.
+Same as Buglog=0 or Buglog=none

 ```
 Buglog
+Buglog=n
+Buglogging=none,file,stdout,stderr
 ```
-Write a server bugs log.
-Use after `Noserverlog` when you want to turn off server logs but retain bug logging.
+Write a LOGS/bugs.txt log if n = 1.
+Write nothing if n == 0.
+Alternate form of request, you can use buglogging=none for off and file, stdout, stderr.  - you may combine buglogging=file,stderr

 ```
 stdlogging=1